aji-ptn/Calibration_Bird_View_OpenCV/README.md

-This Repository for calibration birds view using OpenCV. the progress under developing. will update soon
+This Repository for calibration birds view using OpenCV.

 ### How to install
 Please open this link to run this repository https://docs.google.com/presentation/d/16HHIuObvZk0xcehCHzu2CNyuOE28cB8leS9UgbG0m60/edit?usp=sharing